codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 **Working with Argo CD applications in Products**
 It's also easy to work with Argo CD applications in Environments.
-Filters
+* Quick view of the Products and its applications by Environment
+* Drill down into a Product to see detailed infomration on its applications from different perspectives for different stakeholders:
+  * Kubernetes
+  * Git
+  * Features

-You can access all options avilable in the GitOPs Apps dashboard to manage individual applications here as well.
+* As with applications in Environments, you have all the options in the GitOps Apps dashboard to manage individual applications here as well through the app's context menu.
-You can see the Timeline of all the releases for an application and identify failures

 ### GitOps: Share logs for Helm Runtimes